Nail Polish (film)

 Nail Polish is a 2021 Indian Hindi-language legal thriller drama film written and directed by Bugs Bhargava Krishna.
-Produced by Pradeep Uppoor, Seema Mohaptra, Jahanara Bhagava and Dhirajj Vinodd Kapoor with the production house as Ten Years Younger Production, it stars Arjun Rampal, Manav Kaul, Madhoo, Rajit Kapur, Anand Tiwari and Samreen Kaur.
+Produced by Pradeep Uppoor, Seema Mohaptra, Jahanara Bhagava and Dhirajj Vinodd Kapoor with the production house as Ten Years Younger Production.
+Starring Arjun Rampal, Manav Kaul, Madhoo, Rajit Kapur, Anand Tiwari and Samreen Kaur.

 The film follows the trial of a famous social activist who is accused of raping and murdering two migrant children while also suspected of killing others.
 Nail Polish premiered on ZEE5 on 1 January 2021.
-The film's basic premise is taken from Primal Fear, a 1996 American crime legal drama mystery thriller film directed by Gregory Hoblit, based on the 1993 novel of the same name by William Diehl.

 Plot

 Celebrated sports coach and former army officer Veer Singh is arrested and charged with the rape and murder of two migrant children.
 He is also suspected of killing dozens of other children over a period of five years.

 Sid Jaisingh, an ambitious and successful defense lawyer, is hired to represent Veer.
 The case is a stepping stone for Jaisingh's political career, and he is confident he can win despite the overwhelming evidence against his client.

 During the trial, and after a prison attack, Veer appears to lose his memory and develops a second personality.
 He begins acting like a timid, middle-aged Kashmiri woman named Charu Raina, claiming this is his true self.
 The film's title alludes to this turn, as the new personality requests nail polish.

-Jaisingh pivots his defense, arguing that his client suffers from Dissociative Identity Disorder (DID) and that the "Veer Singh" personality is no longer mentally present to be tried.
+Jaisingh pivots his defense, arguing that his client has Dissociative Identity Disorder (DID) and that the "Veer Singh" personality is no longer mentally present to be tried.
 The defense and prosecution battle over the validity of this claim, questioning if the personality shift is a genuine psychological episode or a calculated act.

 A psychiatrist testifies that Veer does, in fact, have DID.
 The court eventually rules that it cannot punish the personality currently controlling Veer's body and declares a mistrial.
-In the final scene, the "Charu" personality gives a telling look to the camera while playing with a paperweight, implying that the entire performance may have been a carefully planned deception by the manipulative psychopath, Veer.
+In the final scene, the "Charu" personality gives a telling look to the camera while playing with a paperweight, implying that the entire performance may have been a carefully planned deception by the manipulative psychopath.
 The film leaves the ending open to interpretation for the viewer.